CreativeBuilds1236/Exify-A-EXIF-data-image-card-generator-for-your-photos/README.md

-# Exify 📸 :Exify A EXIF data image card generator for your photos
+# Exify 📸- A EXIF data image card generator for your photos

 **Exify** is a professional-grade web utility designed to transform digital photographs into aesthetic EXIF data image cards.
 It provides a minimalist way to share technical photography details—like ISO, Aperture, and Shutter Speed—in a high-resolution, gallery-ready format.